emanisgrand/Palette-Swapping/README.md

 # Palette-Swapping
 Basic palette swapping script.
 Only slightly optimized.
 Made for learning.

-**Reader beware: The following README were written as notes and not written as an actual official README document.
+Reader beware: The following README is just the transcribed notes that I took while making the palette swap code.
+It was not written as an actual official README document.

 <table>
   <tr>